Weebs-Kingdom/New-Yuki-Sora/README.md

 # Welcome to the Yuki-Sora suit!

-Yuki-Sora is a Discordbot with a lot of features.
+Yuki-Sora is a Discord Bot with a lot of features.
 Here you can see all the stuff you need to know about each module.

-# Other Yuki Reposetorys
+# Other Yuki Repository

 * [Database](https://github.com/Weebs-Kingdom/Yuki-Sora-Database)
 * [Homepage](https://github.com/Weebs-Kingdom/weebskingdom.com)